This delicious skillet apple cobbler recipe is made in a cast iron skillet! The lightly sweet buscuit topping is a tasty alternative to apple crisp.

 - Add 1/2 cup Greek yogurt and ½ cup milk and stir just until dough is formed.
 If it seems dry and is not holding together, add slightly more milk.
 Do not overmix.

 - Remove the skillet from oven and drop small rounds of dough onto apples, leaving some space between each biscuit.
 Return the skillet to oven and bake until the biscuits are golden brown and fruit is bubbling, approximately 20 to 30 minutes.
 Cool about 15 minutes before serving.
-Serve with Sweetened whipped cream or vanilla ice cream.
+Serve with whipped cream, vegan whipped cream, or vanilla ice cream.

 Inspired by Homemade Hints

 Keywords: Apple Cobbler, Apple Dessert, Skillet Apple Cobbler, Cast Iron Skillet Recipes, Apples, Cobbler